 “They cut 41 trees,” Pavao said, as we ambled over thick trunks and stumps of mature oaks and ashes, maples and pines.
 “They had no legal standing to cut them.”

 We approached a thin, red metal post, a survey marker.
-The contractors had felled the trees without permission last April to survey the route of a proposed two-lane road, Chatham North Parkway.
+The contractors had felled the trees without permission last April to survey the route of a proposed two-lane road, North Chatham Park Way.
 With a posted speed limit of 45 miles per hour, a median and sidewalks on both sides, the parkway would traverse part of Pavao’s forested land.
 That includes a segment of Haven Creek, a tributary of the Haw River.

 Yet Pavao is not the parkway’s only target.
 As a connector route for the enormous Chatham Park North Village development, this segment would consume a total of 32 acres — eight of it on privately owned land in the North Woods neighborhood.
 It would pass within about 100 feet of one home and sequester three neighbors whose houses would be on the other side of the parkway.